Coronavirus (COVID-19) Preparedness Information Learn More

 Contact the provider that ordered the test.
 This could be Watertown Public Health, your prmiary care or specialty provider, Urgent Care or the Emergency Department.

-We have re-opened for a majority of appointments, procedures and surgeries. iI yours was previously rescheduled, we will reach out to you.
+We are open for a majority of appointments, procedures and surgeries.
 If you need to schedule one or have any questions, please reach out to your provider.

 Patients can request a telehealth visit by calling their provider’s office, just as they would for an in-person visit.
 Your provider will determine if a telehealth visit is appropriate based on your health condition and type of appointment .